A Better Way to Budget

-- They help marry all incomes against all expenses.
+- They can help marry all incomes against all expenses.

-- They help develop sound, if not very disciplined financial habits.
+- They can help develop sound, if not very disciplined financial habits.

 - They help put “containers” around your spending habits.

 - They help you communicate with your significant other about money.

 - They can help you figure out how much debt you can take on.

 Full blown budgets are great, allocating and spending X money on food; spending Y money on car expenses, the list goes on.
 This process of only spending certain amounts of money on certain things could work for many people.

 Instead, we buy the food we like when we need it.

 We put gas in our car for day trips.

 We go out for dinner when we want.